University of Pittsburgh Athletics

 A 2018 College of Business Commencement Banner Bearer and graduate of EKU, with a Bachelors of Business Administration (B.B.A.), Raquel spent four years as a student-athlete with the Women’s Tennis Team.
 On top of that she loved to be involved around campus and its communities, taking leadership roles in several campus organizations such as the Latino Student Association (LSA), the Student Government Association (SGA), and the Student-Athlete Advisory Committee (SAAC).

-Nationally, Raquel is a member of the National Association for Academic and Student-Athlete Development Professionals (N4A) and serving in the leadership team of Student-Athlete Development Programs and Practices.
+Nationally, Raquel is a recognized member of the National Association for Academic and Student-Athlete Development Professionals (N4A) and serves in the leadership team of External Partnerships Working Group of that organization.

 A native of Cochabamba, Bolivia, Raquel has one sister (Laura) who played tennis at the college level.